 5 Tips: Fears of Workers and How Executives Handle It

-Work can be done wherever you like - for workers, the home office is actually paradise, one might think.
+Work can be done wherever you like - for workers, the home office is actually a paradise, one might think.
 But they too have their worries and fears about the topic.
-According to Mirror poll 67,5 of 5000 respondents want firm, regular working hours.
-From various investigations, 5's typical reservations about Home Office and flexible working out, which are repeatedly brought forward, are:
+According to a Spiegel survey, 67,5 of 5000 respondents would like to have fixed, regular working hours.
+From various investigations, 5 criticizes typical reservations against Home Office and flexible working, which are repeatedly brought forward, are:

-- Cut off from informal channels: According to one of the Center of Human Resources Information Systems (CHRIS) At the University of Bamberg, together with the Monster agency, 43,8 percent of 7.040 respondents in the Home Office have fewer social contacts with colleagues and thus run the risk of being cut off from informal communication.
+- Cut off from informal channels: According to a study published by the Center of Human Resources Information Systems (CHRIS) at the University of Bamberg together with the employment agency Monster, 43,8 percent of 7.040 respondents in the home office have fewer social contacts with colleagues and thus run the risk of being cut off from informal communication.
 And 24,3 percent fear even reduced career opportunities.

 - No relationship building: A study by the management consultancy RW3 CultureWizard Among 30.000 employees shows: For 75 percent of respondents, it is difficult to develop trust in virtual teams.
 79 percent complained too little time for relationship building and 71 percent too little sympathy.
 At 33 percent, half of the team members did not live in their own country, so different time zones make communication difficult.
 And 70 percent are bothered by cultural differences in conflict management, especially since 41 percent never met their virtual colleagues in person.